pombase/website/src/docs/documentation/gene-page-gene-ontology.md

 Annotations are made to the definition of a term, not the term name itself, so we recommend that users always read the term definition.
+The definition is critical because an ontology term name may change over time, but if the meaning of a definition changes the term must be obsoleted, and the associated genes must be reannotated to the correct definition.
+This procedure makes ontologies very robust to changes in biological knowledge, because if the definition is constant terms can be repositioned in the ontology (i.e. parents terms can be added or removed) without affecting the validity of the annotations that are attached to it.

 The definition of a term can be found on the ontology term page linked to the term name and ID.

 #### GO Structure ####